auto-ororo/blocking-function-error-handling/README.md

    firebase emulators:start
    ```

-5. Open `BlockingFunctionErrorHandlingSampleApp/BlockingFunctionErrorHandlingSampleApp.xcodeproj` in Xcode
+5. Open `BlockingFunctionErrorHandlingSampleApp/BlockingFunctionErrorHandlingSampleApp.xcodeproj` in Xcode.

-6. Run the `BlockingFunctionErrorHandlingSampleApp` Target on a **simulator**.
+6. Run the `BlockingFunctionErrorHandlingSampleApp` target on a **simulator**.

 ## How to reproduce

-1. In the app, enter email and password and tap on the `SignUp` button.
+1. In the app, enter an email and password, then tap on the `SignUp` button.
    - You need to enter an unregistered email.
-2. The app will receive an error(HttpsError) raised by the blocking function.
+2. The app will receive an error (HttpsError) raised by the blocking function.
-   - You catch an error do not contain HttpsError.code or HttpsError.details
+   - The caught error does not contain `HttpsError.code` or `HttpsError.details`.